SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ⟮4d10+3⟯ is an example of ⟮Dice notation⟯, it means ⟮roll 4 10-sided dice and add 3 to the overall result⟯ the shell command ⟮`roll`⟯ ⟮rolls dice⟯, specified in ⟮dice notation⟯

+### citation

+#### content

+Reference and citation are most often synonyms.
+Citation is indicating a source of information.
+A »full citation« fully identifies a source, and where in the source the information can be found, if applicable.
+A »short citation« identifies a source in a short way and where in the source the information can be found, if applicable. to resolve a short citation to the actual work, finding the corresponding full citation is normally needed.
+Philosophical works sometimes get an abbreviation such as KrV for use in short citations A »complete citation« is the pair of a short citation and a full citation.
+Author-date is a type of short citation where one includes the author and date.
+Author-date citation is also called harvard style.

+some citation styles allow using ibid. instead of the page information if the page information is repeated.

+#### placement

+onion-box:
+citations
+  in-body citation
+    note citation
+    in-text citation
+  works cited/references entry

+Note citations are citations in endnotes/footnotes.
+In-text citations are citations within the flow of text.
+Typically, short citations are also in-body citations, and full citations are reference entries.

+#### → in-text short citations

+Parenthetical citation is a type of in-text short citation format where the citation is surrounded in parentheses.
+Narrative citation is a type of in-text short citation format where the citation is mentioned in the prose of the text.
+Author-date/harvard style is often realized as narrative or parenthetical citations. author-date-narrative-format ::= ‹author› \(‹date›\) author-date-parenthetical-format ::= \(‹author› ‹date›[, ‹page-specifier›]\)

+when adding page specifiers to author-date narrative citations, the page specifier goes in its own set of parentheses, at the end of the clause.

+##### specifying pages

+page-specifier ::= p. ‹integer›[f.|ff.|-‹integer›]

+f.|this page or the next
+ff.|this page or any following.

+#### sections

+＿Works Cited＿ and ＿References＿ are synonyms.
+Sometimes the ＿References＿ section is also called 「reference list」 »Works Cited«/»References« are sections at the end of the work containing ＿full citations＿.
+Properly, a »bibliography« should contain all works consulted, not those merely cited.
+Often, 「bibliography」 is also just used as a synonym for ＿Works Cited＿/＿References＿.
+A bibliography may also be a separate work listing works on a particular topic.
+An annotated bibliography is a bibliography with author's comments on each work.
+「Literaturverzeichnis」 is the german name for ＿Works Cited＿/＿References＿.
+Quellenverzeichnis may be used as a synonym for Literaturverzeichnis, but is more properly a section used in historical science for identifying primary sources.

+#### citation style

+A citation style is a set of rules of how to structure your citations. the APA is the american psychological association. the APA publishes a style guide, which is often autohyponymously also called APA.
+Of the APA style guide, the thing that is most well known is its citation style.
+The current APA edition is the 7th, released 2019.

+table:citation style|in-body
+APA|author-date

+#### multiple authors

+et al. is used to abbreviate many authors in an academic setting

 ## databases

 ### geonames